iotaledger/tips/text/0038-output-types-for-tokenization-and-sc/0038-output-types-for-tokenization-and-sc.md

 [carries the current milestone index and the unix timestamp](https://github.com/jakubcech/protocol-rfcs/blob/jakubcech-milestonepayload/text/0019-milestone-payload/0019-milestone-payload.md#structure) corresponding to that index.
 Whenever a new milestone appears, nodes perform the white-flag ordering and transaction validation on its past cone.
 The timestamp and milestone index of the confirming milestone provide the time as an input parameter to transaction validation.

 An output that contains a <i>Timelock Block</i> can not be unlocked before the specified timelock has expired.
-The timelock is expired when the timestamp and/or milestone index of the confirming milestone is past the timestamp and/or milestone defined in the <i>Timelock Block</i>.
+The timelock is expired when the timestamp and/or milestone index of the confirming milestone is equal or past the timestamp and/or milestone defined in the <i>Timelock Block</i>.

 The timelock can be specified as a unix timestamp or as a milestone index.
 When specified in both ways, both conditions have to pass in order for the unlock to be valid.